CSCI-49380-79526-Reactive-Programming/Syllabus/README.md

 -   Current research on reactive programming.
 -   Open problems involving reactive programming.

-## Learning Objectives
+## Learning Targets

-The learning objectives include techniques for designing and implementing scalable, resilient, responsive, and highly-concurrent systems correctly and efficiently using high-level abstractions.
-You will learn how to:
+The learning targets include techniques for designing and implementing scalable, resilient, responsive, and highly-concurrent systems correctly and efficiently using high-level abstractions.
+This course aims to teach students how to:

 -   Effectively build asynchronous computations.
 -   Develop concurrent systems using Actors.